artperrin/facial-detection-case-study/README.md

 ### Firstly

-I started with a simple database containing 30 pictures of Emma Stone, as much of Ryan Gosling, and 30 pictures of different celebrities labeled as "unknown".
+I started with a simple database containing 30 pictures of Emma Stone, as much of Ryan Gosling, and 30 pictures of different celebrities labeled as "unknow".
 The `extract_embeddings.py` script firstly creates embeddings, which are vectors describing the "face's properties", then a Support Vector Machine model is trained to classify the celebrities.
 It shows some good results (see the example above), but there are some errors : the results seem to be quite sensitive to the face's alignment.

 ![face alignment problem](./readme_figures/face_alignment_problem.jpg)

-Moreover, the model seems to struggle more with female faces, as quite a lot of female "unknown" faces are classified as Emma Stone's.
+Moreover, the model seems to struggle more with female faces, as quite a lot of female "unknow" faces are classified as Emma Stone's.

 ![false stone detected](./readme_figures/false_stone.jpg)